-As a first case study, we developed CoCon [35], a conference system (à la EasyChair) verified for confidentiality.
-It has been built not as a toy system, but having usability in mind-and indeed, CoCon has been deployed for TABLEAUX 2015 [22] and ITP 2016 [16].
+As a first case study, we developed CoCon [38], a conference system (à la EasyChair) verified for confidentiality.
+It has been built not as a toy system, but having usability in mind-and indeed, CoCon has been deployed for TABLEAUX 2015 [24] and ITP 2016 [17].
 At the same time, CoCon has a fairly small kernel, manageable for verification.
-We verified a comprehensive list of confidentiality properties, systematically covering the relevant sources of information from CoCon's application logic [35, §4.5].
+We verified a comprehensive list of confidentiality properties, systematically covering the relevant sources of information from CoCon's application logic [38, §4.5].
 For example, besides authors, only PC members are allowed to learn about the content of submitted papers, and nothing beyond the last submitted version before the deadline.

 This paper presents a second major end product of this line of work: CoSMed, a running social media platform built around a kernel that is verified for confidentiality.
 CoSMed allows users to register and post information, and to restrict access to this information based on friendship relationships established between users.
-Architecturally, CoSMed is an I/O automaton formalized in Isabelle, exported as Scala code, and wrapped in a web application (Section 2).
+Architecturally, CoSMed is an input/output (I/O) automaton formalized in Isabelle, exported as Scala code, and wrapped in a web application (Section 2).

 For CoCon, we had proved that information only flows from the stored documents to the users in a suitably role-triggered and bounded fashion.
-In CoSMed's case, the "documents" of interest are friendship requests, friendship statuses, and posts by the users.
+In CoSMed's case, the "documents" of interest are friendship requests, friendship statuses, and posts by the users (consisting of title, text, and an optional image).
 The roles in CoSMed include admin, owner and friend.